tungpun/tungpun.github.io/source/_posts/2015-08-06-fctf-easy-php.markdown

 comments: true
 categories:
 ---
-Last week, when fed my brain with CTF, i faced a web challenge.
-Luckily, with the help from my friend, i solved it.
+Last week, when feed my brain with CTF, i face a web challenge.
+Luckily, with the help from my friend, i solve it.
-This challenge may be easy, but with me, it is interesting and i studied something.
+This challenge may be easy, but with me, it is interesting and i study something.
 So, tonight, i spend my gaming time to explain about this.

 My English is terrible, however, i will try with my best.

 This challenge give us the url to the web page which have written by php.
 For personal reason, i can't show it here.

 Here we go,
-after viewing source, i found the piece of backend code:
+after viewing source, i discover the piece of backend code:

 ```
 <?php